 The Ideal low-pass filter serves as a fundamental tool for enhancing and manipulating digital images.
 This filter is designed to selectively pass or attenuate frequency components within an image.
 By allowing only low-frequency information to pass through while suppressing high-frequency noise, the Ideal low-pass filter facilitates tasks such as image smoothing, edge detection, and feature extraction.

-This filter considers the concept of distance D from the center, letting through only some of the frequencies, and setting all the others to zero.
+This filter considers the concept of distance from the center, letting through only some of the frequencies, and setting all the others to zero.

 Using parametrized coordinates we can express that filter as a 2D function rotating on its axis